 Take it from someone who knows, food poisoning by beef jerky is not pleasant.
 It can last from a day or two to a week and it can be very uncomfortable.

 So, can you extend the shelf-life of beef jerky beyond the use-by date?
 Well, yeah, you can.
+The best way to do this is to make sure you’re following some important storage tips.

 One way of extending the shelf life is to freeze the jerky after it’s completely dehydrated.
 You can then take it out whenever you like and chow down.